aristanetworks/anta/docs/faq.md

 ???+ faq "EOS AAA configuration for an ANTA-only user"

-    Here is a startingguide to confihgure an ANTA-only user to run ANTA tests on a device.
+    Here is a starting guide to configure an ANTA-only user to run ANTA tests on a device.

     !!! warning

         This example is not using TACACS / RADIUS but only local AAA

-    1. Configure the following role
+    1. Configure the following role.

         ```bash
         role anta-users